GitHub usage

 http://nextflow.io

-Conda environments are used to expose the nf-core command-line tool, together with a Nextflow and some development helpers like prettier or nf-test.
+To develop pipelines, the Conda environments named nf-core-* are more appropriate.
+They expose the nf-core command-line tool, together with a Nextflow and some development helpers like prettier or nf-test.

 $ conda activate nf-core_2.11